 Day 1 - Arrival in Lucca Photo (5/10/2012 Thursday):

 Our neighbor, Paul, kindly gave us a ride to Logan Express in Woburn yesterday.
-Our Air France flight left Boston about 8pm last night and arrived at Paris CDG terminal 2E shortly after 8am this morning.
-After a long walk and a shuttle bus ride in Charles de Gaulle airport we finally reached terminal 2G to catch our connecting flight.
+Our Air France flight left Boston at about 8pm last night and arrived at Paris CDG terminal 2E shortly after 8am this morning.
+After a long walk and a shuttle bus ride in the Charles de Gaulle airport, we finally reached terminal 2G to catch our connecting flight.
 We landed in Pisa at 10:10am local time.
-On this second flight we met several American ladies on their way to a biking vacation with VBT, a tour company specializing in bicycling and walking vacations.
+On this second flight, we met several American ladies on their way to a biking vacation with VBT, a tour company specializing in bicycling and walking vacations.

-Bus information from Pisa airport to Lucca was available on the airport's website.
+Bus information from Pisa airport to Lucca is available on the airport's website.
 Or we could take trains from Pisa Aeroporto to Lucca with a change at Pisa Centrale.
-We opted to take bus, only because buses would be easier when traveling with luggage.
-Our hotel, Hotel Rex, is located at Lucca's train station square just outside the old town walls.
+We opted to take the bus, only because buses would be easier when traveling with luggage.
+Our hotel, Hotel Rex, is located in Lucca's train station square, just outside the old town walls.
 We knew that it would be a 15-min walk from Lucca's bus station (Piazzale Verdi) to our hotel.
-Little did we know how uneven the street surfaces in Lucca were, otherwise with rolling luggage in tow we'd have chosen to take a train.
+Little did we know how uneven the street surfaces in Lucca were, otherwise, with rolling luggage in tow, we'd have chosen to take a train.
 We were sweating profusely by the time we reached Hotel Rex.

 We hit the sack early.
 It had been a long day.

 Day 2 - Biking, GTG, Pisa's Field of Miracles, and the best Pizza of this trip Photo (5/11/2012, Friday):